2012 Volvo XC70 Interior

 The interior of the 2012 Volvo XC70 is all about practicality, with plenty of cargo space and good seating for four adults (though five will fit in a pinch).
-The controls, however, come in for some criticism.
+The controls, however, earn some criticism.

 - "Cabin materials are padded and/or nicely grained where it matters most.
 Assembly quality is first rate.” -- Consumer Guide

 - "The available matte wood and leather trim really dresses up the XC70's otherwise austere ambience.
 In any form, though, the XC70's cabin is a showcase of modern Swedish style, with Volvo's trademark 'floating' center-stack panel and artfully designed controls." -- Edmunds

 - "Interior trim was quality with an attractive overlapping of tones, brushed aluminum and mesh pockets." -- The Auto Channel

 Critics agree the XC70 offers comfortable seating for four, though its back seat is a little short on legroom.